gilpet/wordle-cli/README.md

 # wordle
 Wordle CLI with Python.
-5 letter word dictionary is a subset of https://gist.github.com/BideoWego/60fbd40d5d1f0f1beca11ba95221dd38
+The word bank is all 5 letter words in Webster's dictionary.

 `python3 wordle.py` to run